e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 - Create the working path where you will work, and copy the `inputs.txt` to your working path.
 - Edit the inputs.txt file: fill the `fits_path` (where the fits files are located) and the `inbase` (any name you want to give to your project).
 - Fill in the inputs.txt file the names of your fields: `targets`, `phscals`, `fluxcal`,`bpcal`,`ptcal`.
-- Leave all other parameters as default.
+- Leave all other parameters as default so all steps will be executed.
-- A MS `<inbase>.ms` will be produced
 - Data will be converted to MS and prepared.
-Open in a web browser the file `./weblog/index.html`.
+Once data is loaded you can open in a web browser the file `./weblog/index.html`.
-- The weblog and the plots will be updated every time a step is finished.
+- The weblog and the plots will be continuosly updated every time a step is finished.
 - If you have a list of manual flags to apply, write them in `inputfg.flags` to flag data before it is averaged in the next step.
 - If `average = 1` a new MS will be produced with name `<inbase>_avg.ms`.

 ### Data calibration
 - You may want to include additional manual flags in `./inputfg_avg.flags`
 - Run all the calibration steps by setting them to 1.
 You may prefer to run each of them one by one and check the output plots.
-- It is a good practice to redo the calibration once you are happy with your flags and you are sure of all the steps.
+- It is a good practice to redo the calibration once you are happy with your flags and parameters.
 - The whole calibration process can be repeat from scratch by setting all the steps in the Calibration section to 1, including `restore_flags` which will restore the flag status when the data was averaged.